Hidden Cameras, Audio Bugs, and GPS Tracking in Arkansas – What’s Legal? Are You a Target?

 - Are being stalked

-- Have someone trying to blackmail you
+- Have someone trying to blackmail you in some way

 - Are involved in a personal injury or workers’ compensation lawsuit